Bio-Prime/documentation/docs/SpecificationsOfBioPrime.md

 #### Student

-A Student will have the access to primer data (view only) and history view.
-He will be able to export data and modify primer volume.
+A Student will have access to primer data (view only) and history view.
+They will be able to export data and modify primer volume.

 #### Laboratory Technician

-A Laboratory Technician will have the access to primer data (view only) and history view.
-He will be able to import data, but not export and can also order primers.
-He can modify primer volume and  primer state (formulation).
+A Laboratory Technician will have access to primer data (view only) and history view.
+They will be able to import  (but not export), order new / reorder primers and modify primer volume and state (formulation).

 #### Researcher / Lab Staff

-A Researcher / Lab Staff will have the access to primer data (view only) and history view.
-He will be able to import and also export data, to add or remove primers, modify primer data, volume and state (formulation) and order primers.
+A Researcher / Lab Staff will have access to primer data (view only) and history view.
+They will be able to import and also export data, to add or remove primers, modify primer data, volume and state (formulation) and order new / reorder primers.

 #### Administrator

 The Administrator will have access to primer data (view only) and history view.
-He will be able to import and also export data, to add or remove primers, modify primer data, volume and state (formulation) and order primers.
-He will have the users overview and will be able to add or remove users, to modify users access level and to modify users roles.
+They will be able to import and also export data, to add or remove primers, modify primer data, volume and state (formulation) and order new primers / reorder primers.
+They will see the users overview and be able to add or remove users, modify  access level of users and to modify their roles.

 | Urban | Urban |
 |-------|-------|